Mean directional accuracy: Comparison to other forecasting metrics

 important, it may be more crucial to accurately forecast the direction of change.
 Directional accuracy is similar to a binary evaluation.
-The metric only consider the upward or downward direction in the time series and is independent of quantitive value of increase or decrease.
+The metric only considers the upward or downward direction in the time series and is independent of quantitive value of increase or decrease.
 For example, will prices rise or fall?
 How much it will increase or decrease can be detected by other forecasting metrics.